research

 Do nightlights harm a baby's vision?

-Is white noise a problem for my baby's hearing?
+Can white noise affect a baby's hearing?